fnalways/terminus-docs/docs/how-to/space/bill.md

 ## Billing Products

-TerminusOS currently offers the following billable products:
+Terminus OS currently offers the following billable products:
 - **Host instance fees**<br>
    To set up a **Terminus**, you need a host, which could be on AWS or GCS.
 This is a **prepaid product**.
 You must pay upfront, and then you'll receive a cloud host resource.
 We'll install **Terminus** on this host, and you can use this machine after login.